vp237/IPO_Prediction/FinalReport.md

 [![Sharpe-Ratio.jpg](https://i.postimg.cc/nrD8BzVC/Sharpe-Ratio.jpg)](https://postimg.cc/JHMdWRkL)

 We used log returns instead of raw returns in the formula because in finance, log returns tend to follow normal distribution.
-The risk-free rate is generally very low so We set it to 0 for simplicity.
+The risk-free rate is generally very low so we set it to 0 for simplicity.

 Below are the log returns of the 10 stocks we picked: